heviane/netflix-clone-2.0/README.md

 This project is a Netflix clone (version 2.0) developed using HTML, CSS and Javascript.
 It aims to replicate the user interface and basic functionality of the popular streaming platform, Netflix.

+In short, it consumes an API that lists movies and displays it in a web interface very similar to NetFlix.

 ## Features

 - **Responsive Design:** Ensures a seamless viewing experience across various devices.